 Invisible Project was established as a nonprofit in October 2018 and has broadened its reach to support three groups of people: the disabled, hungry and homeless.

-For the second year in a row, Ramirez is one of the six teenagers in the nation who received the 2019 DHL Youth Volunteer Fellowship Award.
+Ramirez is one of the six teenagers in the nation who received the 2019 DHL Youth Volunteer Fellowship Award.
 The fellowship program works to recognize students who are taking active roles in their community, and empowers them through mentorship and leadership-building opportunities.

 This year, through a collaboration with WE Charity, an international charity organization, winners were taken to Ecuador where they took part in humanitarian aid and collaborated with like-minded youth.